-Fundraising for charity through a Facebook button on this post on the Dairy Free Indulgence Facebook page (to find the link to my facebook business page: if you are on mobile its at almost the very bottom of this page, or on the computer on the side of the screen.
-On the facebook page you will see the button under the post showing the above picture of Matthew’s face.
-I do encourage you to take the time to click if you can afford to, no donation is too small.)
+Fundraising for charity through a Facebook button on this post on the Dairy Free Indulgence Facebook page (to find the link to my facebook business page: if you are on mobile it’s almost at the very bottom of this page, or on the computer on the side of the screen.
+On the Facebook page, you will see the button under the post showing the above picture of Matthew’s face.
+I do encourage you to take the time to click if you can afford to – no donation is too small.)

 I feel like Matthew Hussey just took everything I and a lot of people are feeling and expressed it beautifully in his video, “Am I the only one not living my best life during Coronavirus?”

 Not to mention that many causes and research projects for other illnesses are now not going to have the funds long-term nor room for focusing on those research projects, due to the massive toll of Coronavirus over all other health problems and worldly challenges.
 Furthermore, many people who will need to go to the hospital or doctor for other reasons will be afraid to or even unable to get help if this gets any more out of hand.
-That’s why I added a donate button for medical research and help on the facebook page of this Dairy Free Indulgence website (you can find the link to my facebook business page either, if on mobile at almost the very bottom of this page, or on the computer on the side of the screen.
+That’s why I added a donate button for medical research and help on the facebook page of this Dairy Free Indulgence website (you can find the link to my facebook business page on mobile at almost the very bottom of this page, or on the computer on the side of the screen.
 I do encourage you to take the bit of time if you can on it.)

 If we all do our bit, we will get through this, and sooner and more smoothly than if we don’t!